It\^{o}--F\"{o}llmer Calculus in Banach Spaces I: The It\^{o} Formula: Differential calculus in Banach spaces

 The following proposition gives a version of Taylor's formula that we use in this article.
 It plays an essential role to prove the It\^{o} formula in Section 7.
 Although that theorem seems classical, we give a proof for the reader's convenience.

-\begin{Prop} Let $E$ and $F$ be Banach spaces and $U$ an open convex subset of $E$.
+\begin{proposition} Let $E$ and $F$ be Banach spaces and $U$ an open convex subset of $E$.
 Assume that $f \colon U \to F$ is $n$-times G\^{a}teaux differentiable and $D^n f$ is strongly continuous along line segments.
 Then it admits Taylor's formula